 As they say, insanity is doing the same thing over and over, expecting a different result.

 Wheelbarrow load by wheelbarrow load, we moved a brick pile that the former owners had left to the side of the house.
 (Last year, when I removed the tarp, several snakes came slithering out — lovely surprise!
 It would not be the last that I saw of them.)
 Some of the bricks are laid out in a path near our little barn, to be set in next year, as soon as the spring softens the earth.
 The rest of it was used by M. to install a flat foundation under our new grill, since we have no patio.
 That’s another to-do list — and another future project — as we consider some future home renovations.

 That entire side of the house is now planted in lavender ‘grosso,’ enjoying the full sun exposure next to the field.
 Not native, you say?
-You’d be right, and I’ll also confess that the garden beds are a healthy mix of natives, new hybrids of natives, and select non-native plants.
+You’re right, and I’ll also confess that the garden beds are a healthy mix of natives, new hybrids of natives, and select non-native plants.

 Despite the heavier-than-usual rains and the challenges of the soil and black walnuts on either end of the field, the lavender did well.
 The vision?
 The lavender will provide a wave of color that can be easily relocated when we plan later home improvements, such as that patio.
 From my armchair, I’m feeling quite ambitious and am considering adding several more more feet of them in 2019.

 And now, I have a confession to make.

 Last spring, I developed a bit of an obsession.
 A crush… on the New Perennial movement.